Boise Water Quality at a Glance

 Report Issues

 Contact Veolia Water Idaho Customer Service at (208) 343-5421 for water pressure problems, quality concerns, or service issues.
-Use their online portal at mywater.veolia.us for account management, bill payments, and service notifications.
+Use the online portal at mywater.veolia.us for account management, bill payments, and service notifications.
+Track any active emergency advisories at our live U.S. boil water tracker.

 Frequently Asked Questions